Imjin War: Campaigns in Hamgyong Province and Manchuria

 Katō Kiyomasa, leading the Second Division of more than 20,000 men, crossed the peninsula to Anbyon County with a ten-day march, and swept north along the eastern coast.
 Among the castles captured was Hamhung, the provincial capital of Hamgyong Province.
 There, a part of the Second Division was assigned to defense and civil administration.

-The rest of the division, 10,000 men, continued north, and fought a battle on 23 August against the southern and northern Hamgyong armies under the command of Yi Yŏng at Songjin.
+The rest of the division continued north, and fought a battle on 23 August against the Hamgyong armies under the command of Yi Yŏng at Songjin.
 A Korean cavalry division took advantage of the open field at Songjin, and pushed the Japanese forces into a grain storehouse.
-There, the Japanese barricaded themselves with bales of rice, and successfully repelled a formation charge from the Korean forces with their arquebuses.
-While the Koreans planned to renew the battle in the morning, Katō Kiyomasa ambushed them at night.
-The Second Division completely surrounded the Korean forces, with the exception of an opening leading to a swamp.
+There, the Japanese barricaded themselves with bales of rice and repelled a Korean charge.
+Katō Kiyomasa arrived and ambushed the Koreans that night.
+The Second Division surrounded the Korean forces, with the exception of an opening leading to a swamp.
 Those that fled were trapped and slaughtered in the swamp.

-The Koreans who fled gave alarm to the other garrisons, allowing the Japanese troops to easily capture Kilju County, Myongchon County, and Kyongsong County.
+The Koreans who fled alerted the other garrisons, allowing the Japanese troops to capture Kilju County, Myongchon County, and Kyongsong County.
 The Second Division then turned inland through Puryong County toward Hoeryong, where two Korean princes had taken refuge.
 On 30 August 1592, the Second Division entered Hoeryong, where Katō Kiyomasa received the Korean princes and the provincial governor, Yu Yŏngnip, these having already been captured by the local inhabitants.
 Shortly afterward, a Korean warrior band handed over the head of an anonymous Korean general, plus General Han Kŭkham, tied up in ropes.

-Katō Kiyomasa then decided to attack a nearby Jurchen castle across the Tumen River in Manchuria to test his troops against the "barbarians", as the Koreans called the Jurchens (Orangkae in Korean and Orangai, both derived from the Mongol term Uriankhai "forest barbarian").
+Katō Kiyomasa then attacked a nearby Jurchen castle across the Tumen River in Manchuria to test his troops against the "barbarians".
 Kato's army of 8,000 was joined by 3,000 Koreans at Hamgyong Province, because the Jurchens periodically raided across the border.
 Soon the combined force sacked the castle, and camped near the border; after the Koreans left for home, the Japanese troops suffered a retaliatory assault from the Jurchens.
-Katō Kiyomasa retreated with his forces to avoid heavy losses.
-Because of this invasion, Jurchen leader Nurhaci offered military assistance to the Joseon and Ming in the war.
+Katō Kiyomasa retreated to avoid heavy losses.
+Because of this invasion, Jurchen leader Nurhaci offered military assistance to Joseon and Ming in the war.
 However, the offer was refused by both countries, with Ming seeing Nurhaci as a serious and rising threat and Yu Sŏngnyong urging King Seonjo not to accept.